nipunbatra/ubicomp2021/_pages/about.md

 *   Instructor: Nipun Batra (nipun.batra@iitgn.ac.in)
 *   Teaching Assistants:  NA
 *   Course Timings: Monday, Wednesday, Thursday (3 PM to 4 PM)
-*   MS Teams code: dr1od52
+*   MS Teams code: 1e8m3aq
+* Please join using the above MS Teams link.
+There is no other way to join our lectures without joining the above link.